 Education and training, capacity development, and an improvement to human capital

-Significant reduction in the use of water compared to open field agriculture
+Over 95% reduction in the use of water compared to local open field agriculture

-CO2 and air pollution savings by eliminating imports and associated freight for fresh food supplies and by producing its own electricity
+CO2 and air pollution savings by eliminating imports and associated (air) freight for fresh food supplies, and by producing its own electricity

 Polydome is a revolutionary approach to greenhouse agriculture that offers the possibility of commercial scale, net-zero-impact food production.
 The Polydome system strategically interweaves a wide variety of crops and animals, taking advantage of every inch of the greenhouse while eliminating the need for synthetic fertilizers and pesticides.